John A. Wickham Jr.: Later work

 Wickham retired from the United States Army in 1987 after 37 years of active service.
 He was twice awarded the Silver Star for battlefield valor, as well as the Bronze Star Medal for valor, the Purple Heart, ten Air Medals, four Legions of Merit, four Defense Distinguished Service Medals, two Army Distinguished Service Medals, a Navy Distinguished Service Medal and Air Force Distinguished Service Medal, the Combat Infantryman Badge, Expert Infantryman Badge, Parachutist Badge, and 21 foreign decorations, including the Republic of Korea's highest military decoration.
 He was named by Army Times as one of the ten leaders who most changed the United States Army.
 The Association of Graduates United States Military Academy presented him with the Distinguished Graduate Award in 2005, and he received the Infantry Doughboy Award in 2006.

 Wickham served as Town Council President in Sun City, Arizona and as an elder at Saint Andrews Presbyterian Church in Tucson, Arizona.
-He served as Chairman of the Board for Honeywell Federal Systems and Nortel Federal Systems, and as director of several other corporations.
+He served as chairman of the board for Honeywell Federal Systems and Nortel Federal Systems, and as director of several other corporations.
 He was named vice chairman for the United States-China National Committee and has served as a member of the Secretary of Defense Policy Board.
 He is also active in the United Way, and a member of the Alfalfa Club, and Council on Foreign Relations.
 For the past 20 years he continues as the Military and Foreign Affairs speaker on The Buckmaster Show, KVOI radio in Tucson, Arizona.
 In his autobiography My American Journey, General Colin Powell mentioned serving with Wickham and praised him as "every inch a Soldier".

+Wickham died in Oro Valley, Arizona, on 11 May 2024, at the age of 95.